BioJulia/BioMakie.jl/docs/src/index.md

 Besides the excellent layouting capabilities, the real magic of Makie is in the `Node` system.
 Makie `Node`s are variables that other variables can listen to.
-Wrap the atom coordinates in a `Node` before plotting them so that the plotting machinery will be able to respond to manipulations/updates of its value, and other behavior you give it.
+Wrap the atom coordinates in a `Node` before plotting them so that the plotting machinery will be able to respond.
 We can include more `Node`s for things like sliders and other controllers.
-Let's also make the atom radius into a `Node` and pass it to `meshscatter` as `markersize`.
+Make the atom radius into a `Node` and pass it to `meshscatter` as `markersize`.

 There are at least 2 ways to make a `Node`: